AllgeierSchweiz/azure-openai-lab/README.md

 ## Introduction

-* Overview of the OpenAI API capabilities and features

-This code snippet configures the OpenAI API key and endpoint for the Azure platform.
-It depends on the `os` module to entry the values of three surroundings variables: `AZURE_OPEN_KEY`, `AZURE_END_POINT`, and `DEPLOYMENT_NAME`.
-These variables are essential in authenticating and establishing a reference to the OpenAI API.

-The `openai.api_key` variable is assigned the worth of the `AZURE_OPEN_KEY` surroundings variable, serving as the key key for authenticating API requests.
-The `openai.api_base` variable takes its worth from the `AZURE_END_POINT` surroundings variable, which designates the endpoint URL for the OpenAI API.
-The `openai.api_type` variable is explicitly set to “azure”, signaling the utilization of the OpenAI API throughout the Azure platform.
-The `openai.api_version` variable is configured with the worth “2023–07–01-preview”, indicating the particular model of the OpenAI API in use.
-Moreover, the `deployment_name` variable obtains its worth from the `DEPLOYMENT_NAME` surroundings variable.
-This variable assumes significance because it specifies the identify of the deployment utilized for the OpenAI API.
-This identify performs a task in connecting to the exact deployment occasion of the API that’s operational.

-* Setting up API credentials

 0. Data pre-processing with Assistant - create Fine-tune Dataset for step 3 (Code interpreter) [Currently problematic, openai=1.12 seems to be stable.
 Assistant not creating dataset - unclear why)
 1. Give me a recipe based on a list of ingredients (Zero-Shot Learning & Few-Shot Learning)
 2. Give me a specific [vegan] recipe based on a list of ingredients and preferences (RAG & Few-Shot Learning)